-- Section 2.1 Principal Office.
-By resolution of the Board of Directors pursuant to Section 5.1.1.4, below, the location of the principal office may be established at any place or places within or without the State of California. - Section 2.2 Other Offices.
+Section 2.1 Principal Office.

+By resolution of the Board of Directors (also referenced as Board), the location of the principal office may be established at any place or places within or without the State of California.

+Section 2.2 Other Offices.

 The Board of Directors may at any time establish branch or subordinate offices at any place or places where the Corporation is qualified to transact business.